ribbon background

 • Learned behaviors

-Risk Factors for OCD
+Risk Factors For OCD

 A risk factor increases one’s chance of developing a particular condition or illness.
 Risk factors for many mental health conditions often include psychological, family, genetic and biological components.
+The case of OCD, risk factors that may cause OCD symptoms include:

 • Excessive stress: Stress may increase the risk of developing OCD.
 For some, traumatic events trigger the emotional symptoms of OCD, such as rituals and intrusive thoughts.